 For modification applications made before December 30, 2016, Click HERE for MFJ’s Waterfall Worksheet to determine whether borrowers pass HAMP or GSE Standard Modification waterfalls.
 For the HAMP & GSE Standard Modification Waterfall Worksheet User’s Guide, click HERE.

 For modification applications made after December 30, 2016 on a loan held by Fannie Mae or Freddie Mac, click HERE for MFJ’s Flex and Standard Modification Waterfall.
 For the Flex and Standard Modification Waterfall Worksheet User’s Guide, click HERE.

 For loans insured by the Federal Housing Administration, click HERE to determine whether borrowers qualify for an FHA home retention loss mitigation option.
 For the FHA Waterfall User’s Guide, click HERE.

-Our Foreclosure Prevention Project works with other organizations to press the state and federal governments for legislative change, advocating for reforms to provide specific penalties for servicers’ violations of HAMP, and amendments to the Bankruptcy Code to allow judges to modify mortgage loans on a person’s primary home.
+Mobilization for Justice works with other organizations to press the state and federal governments for legislative change to better protect homeowners.
 The project also assists neighborhood-based housing organizations to educate tenants of buildings facing foreclosure on their rights.

 BROOKLYN, QUEENS & S.I.
 HOMEOWNERS – CALL OUR INTAKE LINE FOR HELP: 212-417-3777, Tuesday, 2 pm – 5 pm